-Dr. Holder earned a B.S. in Biology in 1997 from Stetson University in DeLand FL.
-In 2002 she graduated with honors from the University of Florida College of Veterinary Medicine where she concentrated her studies in avian, exotic and wildlife medicine.
+Dr. Holder opened FloridaWild Veterinary Hospital May 2004.
+She first studied at Stetson University in Deland, Florida and earned her B.S. in Biology in 1997.
+In 2002 she graduated with honors from the University of Florida College of Veterinary Medicine where she concentrated her studies in avian, exotic and integrative medicine.

 At the University of Florida, Dr. Holder received the prestigious Lerner Family Wildlife Conservation Award, the Bird Fanciers Scholarship and was inducted into Phi Zeta, the veterinary school honor society.
 She placed 1st in the United States in the National American Association for Zoo Veterinarians Manuscript Competition and presented her research at the International Zoo Convention.